Drakkar-Software/OctoBot-Tentacles/Trading/Mode/index_trading_mode/resources/IndexTradingMode.md

 automatically checking the content of your portfolio of a regular basis and will trigger a rebalance if necessary.

 Your portfolio content is checked every configured `Trigger period` days.
+Decimal values can be used to check multiple times a day.
 If during an index check, your OctoBot detects that your portfolio content doesn't comply with your index configuration, it will trigger a rebalance.

+If `Trigger period` is set to `0`, then each new price of any indexed coin will trigger an index checkup and a rebalance if conditions are met.

 ### Rebalance cap
 When checking for rebalance, the Index trading mode also uses your `Rebalance cap` configuration before